 The Cradle of Humankind is a UNESCO Heritage Site and an important paleoanthropological site about 1 hour out of Johannesburg.
 A large number of some of the oldest hominin fossils have been found here, including Mrs. Ples, the most intact pre-human skull, and Little Foot, a nearly complete skeleton, both over 2 million years old.
 They were found in the Sterkfontein Caves, where paleoanthropological work still continues to this day.
 The caves used to be coral reefs growing in a shallow sea and can now be visited as part of a tour.

-It is important to realize that the area is huge and you will need your own car to get between the individual sites.
 The Maropeng Visitor Centre is a great place to start, with some amazing discoveries on display and interactive exhibitions to make it fun and interesting.
 Plus, the entrance is a grassy mound that could be straight out of Hobbiton!

 At the Sterkfontein Caves, you will first see the museum and then be taken on a tour of the actual caves.
-During this walk (bring good shoes and expect a lot of stairs!), a guide will tell you all about Mrs. Ples and Little Foot, both of which were discovered in the caves decades ago.
+During this walk (bring good shoes and expect a lot of stairs!), a local guide will tell you all about Mrs. Ples and Little Foot, both of which were discovered in the caves decades ago.

 Why hello there!

-The game reserve is located in a volcano crater and you can either self-drive or take a tour.
-They do 1- to 5- day tours, so there is definitely a lot to see.
 There is even a black rhino reserve on the northwest side of Pilanesberg.
 It has a separate entrance.
-Since the animals are free to roam throughout the park though, you can still spot the big 5 even here in the rhino corner.
-One of the accommodation options that are worth a look there is the Black Rhino Game Lodge.
+Since the animals are free to roam throughout the park, though, you can still spot the big 5 even here in the rhino corner.
+One of the accommodation options that is worth a look is the Black Rhino Game Lodge.

 And don’t forget to visit the Pilanesberg Centre, which is in the heart of the park, for some coffee and souvenirs, plus a great viewing deck.

-You could spend a week in Johannesburg and never get bored.
 You probably won’t, because there are so many things to see in South Africa and you don’t have a 6-week vacation, but just sayin’, you could.
-It doesn’t have a couple of oceans like Cape Town or the spectacular hiking of Blyde River or Drakensberg, but it has a lot of trees!
+It doesn’t have a couple of oceans like Cape Town or the spectacular hiking of the Blyde River or Drakensberg, but it has a lot of trees!
 They even turn purple in September!
 Just kidding.
-Since you read this article, you know there is so much more to Jozi than that.

 Hi, I’m Jan.
 I travel fast and intensely, whether I’m exploring the buzz of Tokyo in 3 days or road-tripping through mountains and beaches on a 3-week Thailand adventure.
 And no matter where I am, you’ll always find me in a comfortable hotel at night and eating the best food.